parlaynu/hue-utilities/README.md

 other events can't be logged, I was just interested in these ones so didn't bother adding support for other event types or even better, generalizing the code to handle any event type.
 On the todo list.

-## Helper Utilities

-The utilities all use zeroconf technologies to locate your bridge so there's no need to go hunting around for your bridge IP address.
-If the phone app can find the bridge on your network, then these utilities will as well.

-Bridge Info: Prints basic information about the bridge.

-    ./bin/bridge-info.py

-Init Application: Registers an application with the bridge and creates a config file for it.

-    ./bin/init-application.py <app_name> <app_instance>

-List Devices: Lists devices connected to the bridge:

-    ./bin/ls-devices.py config/<my-app-config>.yaml